International Conference on Thinking

 The cost borne by each member of the community is infinitesimally small and is rarely evident, except on days of high pollution or when a combination of natural factors make such things apparent.
 Yet that cost is assuredly there.
 There are myriad examples all around, from diesel exhaust gases from a trucking operator’s fleet, a cat owner’s animal free at night to prey on our bird population, a dog owner’s cherished pet defecating daily on the local nature strips and our open fires on chill winter nights.

 In order to act in our own interests, we can be in direct conflict with the common interest.
 The problems for environments arise through the mismatch of an individual’s interest with the collective interest.
 Economic rationalism has hardly helped.
 When we lived in the commons, we were all members of the community, sharing its benefits equally.
-The belief that the unfettered market is the best means to distribute resources has seen the sell off of the commons to those in the community with the wealthy to purchase a share or shares.
-Consider the privatisation of Australia’s major Telco, Telstra.
-It was government owned and it generated a great surplus each year which was returned to government into consolidated revenue and disbursed across the whole community in the annual budget appropriations.
+The belief that the unfettered market is the best means to distribute resources has seen the sell-off of the commons to those in the community with the wealth to purchase a share or shares.
+Consider the privatisation of Australia’s major telco, Telstra.
+It was government owned and it generated a great surplus each year which was returned to government via consolidated revenue and disbursed across the whole community in the annual budget appropriations.
 Since it has been privatised, only the share-holders receive a dividend, shareholder value is increased by trimming staff and services, jobs are lost

 That is the basis of our economic system, the focus on private capital and the shift for individuals in acting collectively as community members to acting individually as shareholders.
 We too often regard the purpose of the environment is to satisfy human needs, for both current and future generations to invoke a little of that oxymoron, ecologically sustainable development.
 There’s some more thinking to do – how can we reconcile continuous and therefore infinite growth within a finite world?